nboisselier/backup_servers/README.md

 The variable DIRS is use by runing `ls -1 DIRS` on the server via ssh.
 Only exiting directories will be listed wich permit you to have one global directory policy for all servers.
-It permit as weel you to use any shell command to get the list of directories.
+You can use as well any $(shell command) to get the list of directories.

 ## Example